semgrep/semgrep-docs/docs/cli-reference.md

                                   Maximum number of lines of code that will be shown for each match before trimming (set to 0 for unlimited).
+    --dataflow-traces             Explain how non-local values reach the location of a finding (only affects text and SARIF output).
     -o, --output TEXT             Save search results to a file or post to URL.
 Default is to print to stdout.
     --rewrite-rule-ids / --no-rewrite-rule-ids